 know that your painful, distressing heartburn

-intake of specific herbal and vitamin supplements as
+specific herbal and vitamin supplements as well as

 protocols.